 When it comes to loading and unloading bikes, the VelociRAX outshines all the other brands on the market.
 You really can just wheel the bikes in and out of the rack.
 Once the bikes are secured to the crossbars, you simply push the rack into its upright position by applying pressure to where the top tube of a bike meets the stem and walk forward.
 Just think about it – your gangly kids can finally assist with loading and unloading bikes, And, they’ll probably like it.

-Originally we thought that the rack was on the heavy side, but when we spoke with one of the VelociRAX owners, he told us that the racks are rated to carry up to 55 lbs. of bike per slot.
-Although VelociRAX recommends removing each bike’s battery during transportation, this means your e-Bikes can be easily and safely transported via a beautifully designed rack.
+Originally we thought that the rack was on the heavy side.
+However, when we spoke with one of the VelociRAX owners, he told us that the racks are rated to carry up to 55 lbs. of bike per slot.
+This means your e-Bikes can be easily and safely transported via a beautifully designed rack.
+Note that VelociRAX recommends removing each bike’s battery during transportation.
 Below, you can see the additional safety bolt that should be used when driving.
 It will ensure the mast stays in place during highway and off-road travel.

 All of the bikes in our family range from 27.5 inch to 29 inch wheel sizes, but VelociRAX boasts that their racks will accommodate wheel sizes as small as 20 inch.
 There’s a great FAQ/Info page that we strongly suggest you read on the VelociRAX website.
 It should answer all of your questions.

 The rack even pivots so the mast will lower all the way to the ground and be completely out of the way.
-This was especially useful during our test period because we went camping and wanted to access the entire rear cargo area of our van.
+This was especially useful during our test period.
+We went camping and wanted to access the entire rear cargo area of our van.
 The baskets will make contact with the ground when the rack is in this position, so if you don’t want to scratch them, throw down a blanket or jackets to protect them.

 We’re very impressed with the VelociRAX vertical bike rack.
 In our opinion, the company did their research and came up with a unique solution for making the chore of loading and unloading bikes easier.
-The dampers allow the rack to smoothly lower and raise, eliminating the need for one to lift a bike to a height so it’s crown can be set in a mount or its front wheel placed in a basket.
+The dampers allow the rack to smoothly lower and raise, eliminating the need for one to lift a bike overhead.
 It’s priced right, too.
-Compare it against other vertical racks – and you’ll see that a durable, easy-to-use rack that can carry up to 7 bikes costs a lot less than what you may expect.
+Compare it against other vertical racks.
+You’ll see that a durable, easy-to-use rack that can carry up to 7 bikes costs a lot less than what you may expect.